 If you’re of a certain age, you well remember when houseplants were a mainstay in most houses.
 The home I grew up in in the 1970’s was filled with plants.

 My mother tended them, each week working her way through the house with her watering can and sometimes a sponge to wipe dusty leaves.
-Even now, at the age of 86, she has a house filled with plants.

 I remember floor-size planters and smaller pots grouped together on end tables and beautiful green and variegated leaves of varied shapes and sizes.
 If you looked up, macrame hangers supported pretty pots filled with hoyas, pothos, creeping fig, and ivy, the trailing vines winding their way here and there.

 Today you can Google houseplants or look on Instagram and many similar images appear.
 Houseplants are making a comeback.
 Hallelujah, it’s about time!
 Whether you’re a novice with a few small pots on a windowsill in your first apartment or live in a downtown loft and need something bigger, there really is a houseplant for everyone.

 Theories abound as to why houseplants are making such a comeback.
 Some say it’s that younger people need something to nurture.
 Others say it’s cyclical, and it was just time for them to reappear.
 Still others say it’s because the world is in such turmoil that people are turning to their homes for comfort.
 Whatever the case, plants are a warm and lovely addition to any indoor space.